Awoyalejohn/RPSLS/README.md

 RPSLS is a game targeted towards people that are interested in playing a challenging game of rock, paper, scissor.
 It has extra hand gestures for  lizard and spock. that lowered the chance of greeting a draw that would typically happen when playing the regular version of the game.

+The live link can be found here - https://awoyalejohn.github.io/RPSLS/

 ![RPSLS website Mockup](https://github.com/Awoyalejohn/RPSLS/blob/main/assets/readme-files/website-mockup-image.PNG)

 ## Features